beethacker/blog/content/posts/roboma/swan0.md

 play.
 That might have just been me, or maybe it was more decorative and not in amazing playing condition anymore.
-I gave up on that and spent a bit of time goofing around with [SonicPi] (https://www.youtube.com/watch?v=ENfyOndcvP0) and [Overtone] (https://supercollider.github.io/) instead.
+I gave up on that and spent a bit of time goofing around with [SonicPi] (https://www.youtube.com/watch?v=ENfyOndcvP0) and [Super Collider] (https://supercollider.github.io/) instead.
 All in all, it was an unexpectedly delightful weekend music and music inspiration-wise.

 # New Project!